-e in the workshop in Raadvaad
+the workshop in Kaadvad

-Sophienholm
+Sophienholm Art Gallery

 MALENE:

-"Sophienholm was built in 1769, and I am captivated by the Italian inspiration and the scientific and artistic conversation salons that took place here.
-Sophienholm Kunsthal continues that tradition.
-In several of their exhibitions, I have rediscovered crafts such as ceramics and wicker.
+"Sophienholm Art Gallery was built in 1769, and I am captivated by the Italian inspiration and the scientific and artistic conversation salons that took place here.
+Sophienholm continues that tradition.
+In several of the gallery's exhibitions, I have rediscovered crafts such as ceramics and wicker.
 It is the frugality of making a finished object that fascinates me.
 It takes time.
-It reminds me that I must immerse myself in my own professionalism, but also in the small rituals of everyday life.
+It reminds me that I must immerse myself in my own professionalism but also in the small rituals of everyday life.
 Life is also about being together as a family.
 Going for walks with the dog in the forest and fishing in the lake - and creating spaces without too many disturbances."
+NIKOLAJ:

-NIKOLAJ "My grandmother always celebrated her birthdays at Sophienholm's café.
+"My grandmother always celebrated her birthdays at Sophienholm's café.
 My brother and I weren't that interested in sitting at the table; we'd rather run around and find small animals.
-We played in the dollhouse, a miniature version of Sophienholm, and dashed into the beautiful greenhouse where we discovered that we could open the back door with a fork.
+We played in the dollhouse, a miniature version of Sophienholm, and dashed into the beautiful greenhouse.
 We have spent countless hours exploring this beautiful natural area.
-Over the years, Sophienholm has presented some exciting exhibitions, but I still feel like a child when I'm there.
-Most of all, I want to go out into the garden and gaze out over the lake." → @sophienholm Sophienholm, a museum, presents high-end art exhibitions, occasional concerts, and performances in the mansion and the romantic park, both designed by the renowned French architect Joseph Ramée.
+Over the years, Sophienholm Art Gallery has presented some exciting exhibitions, but I still feel like a child when I'm there.
+Most of all, I want to go out into the garden and gaze at the lake." - @sophienholm Sophienholm Art Gallery is a former manor house and exhibition venue of Danish modern art on the shore of Lake Bagsværd.
+Here, you can also enjoy the cosy café and the romantic park.

-Other places worth visiting in the area:
+Other places worth visiting in the area

-BELLEVUE THEATRE
+ARNE JACOBSEN'S BELLEVUE THEATRE

-In 1936, Arne Jacobsen designed the Bellevue Theater as one of the best examples of a Danish interpretation of Bauhaus architecture.
-According to Malene Hvidt, this can be seen in the theater's whitewashed facades, clean lines, and rounded design.
-She has been coming there since her childhood.
-"Experiencing architecture from the eyes of a child has a special quality, where the way the building, the furniture, the play and the smell of popcorn stands out as a holistic experience of a place that has left an impression on me." - @bellevueteatret
+In 1936, designer and architect Arne Jacobsen created Bellevue Theatre as one of the best examples of a Danish interpretation of Bauhaus architecture.
+According to Malene Hvidt, this can be seen in the theatre's whitewashed facades, clean lines and rounded design.
+Malene's been coming there since her childhood.
+"Experiencing architecture from the eyes of a child has a special quality, where the way the building, the furniture, the play and the smell of popcorn stands out as a holistic experience of a place that has left an impression on

+me." → @bellevueteatret
-SKOVSHOVED PETROL STATION

-The functionalist gas station at Skovshoved Harbor by Arne Jacobsen was built in 1938 cast in reinforced concrete and covered with white Meissner tiles.
+SKOVSHOVED PETROL STATION The functionalist petrol station at Skovshoved Harbour by Arne Jacobsen was built in 1938, cast in reinforced concrete and covered with white Meissner tiles.
+Today, it houses the café Olivers Garage.
 Malene Hvidt clearly sees how the building mimics its surroundings.
 "It stands as an iconic symbol of sun, summer and ice cream.
 In my childhood, we always had to pass by when we went swimming in Skovshoved Harbour."

 → @olivers\garage